Vonage/vivid/docs/vivid-overlay-lifecycle.md

 	});
 ```

-Pay attention: `set` API obviously is not limited to the init use case only, it may be used for any runtime (re-)configuration of the Vivid overlay.
+Pay attention: `set` API is not limited to the init use case only, it may be used for any runtime (re-)configuration of the Vivid overlay.

-> Reminder: `coreReady` Promise of the __vivid core__ in the __manual__ initialization flavor is a rejected Promise.
+> Reminder: `coreReady` Promise of the __vivid core__ in the __manual__ initialization flavor is meaningless and is immediatelly rejected.